observing/fossa/README.md

 #### Collection.sync

 Synchronise the Models in Collection memory to MongoDB.
 Manually calling this method is usally not required or advised.
-The global `Backbone.sync` is also overwritten and will proxy to this method.
+The global `Backbone.sync` is overwritten and will proxy to this method.
 To mimic [Backbone.sync][backbonesync] patterns a promise is returned.

+If the method is `create` and the colletion contains any models that are already stored, the method will be switched to update.
+Similarly if there are [new models](#modelisnew) in the collection,  `options.upsert = true` will be set.

 - **method**: _{String}_ optional CREATE, READ, UPDATE or DELETE, defaults to create
 - **collection**: _{Collection}_ optional collection object or this